amcharts/amcharts3-react/README.md

 ## Changelog

+### 1.1.5
+* Fixing a bug which caused stock charts to not update correctly

 ### 1.1.4
 * Deprecating using `AmCharts` with Webpack, instead use `AmCharts.React`
 * Adding in the various global `AmCharts` properties for Webpack